cyxou/wsl-bootstrap/README.md

 ## Install WSL-bootstrap

-Clone this repo:
+Now when you've istalled WSL and a terminal of your choice, open your WSL distribution, navigate to the `home` folder (`cd`) and clone this repo:

 ```sh
 git clone https://github.com/cyxou/wsl-bootstrap.git
 ```

-Next make sure that the WSL-bootstrap is available from the /home/<your_linux_user> folder in your Linux distro.
+Once again, make sure that the `wsl-bootstrap` folder is located in the /home/<your_linux_user> folder in your Linux distro.
-To do this just symlink the WSL-bootstrap repo into the root of your home folder in Linux distro.
-Open your Bash terminal (Hyper) and run:
+If you've decided to clone this repo to another folder, than just symlink the `wsl-bootstrap` repo into the root of your home folder in Linux distro.
+Open your WSL terminal (wslttty or Hyper) and run:

 ```sh
 ln -s /mnt/c/Users/<YOUR_USERNAME>/path/to/cloned/wsl-bootstrap ~/wsl-bootstrap